arnoldmw/thremulate/docs/Quick_Start.md

 - You can view or modify the execution parameters of the technique before assigning it an agent.

-  >**NOTE: A technique may multiple tests for better coverage.
-A win for you :smiley:.**
+  >**NOTE: A technique may have multiple tests for better coverage.**

 ![Assign Technique](../screenshots/assign_technique.png)

 - Wait for the agent to execute the assigned techniques.
-The Agent by default checks for new techniques assignments every 5 seconds.
+The Agent by default checks for new tasks every 5 seconds.
 This can later be changed to any value when starting the Agent.

 ## 6. Agent says it executed TXXXX:X. How do I know that the agent really executed TXXXX:X ?

 - Navigate to https://localhost:8000/agents.
-Click on the Information button with the 'More information' tooltip.
+In the row that your agent is, click on the Information button with the 'More information' tooltip.

 - This will show you all the techniques associated with that Agent and their respective analysis.You can delete the output of a particular technique test for the Agent to re-run it or even remove the technique test from the Agent.
 - If you wish to view output from the Agent, click on the name of the technique test.